The Maid (Seinfeld): Plot

-Jerry hires a maid, Cindy, whom he then starts having sex with.
+Jerry hires a maid, Cindy, with whom he then starts having sex.
 On one visit Cindy leaves without getting around to any work, but still takes the money he left for her, which Jerry realizes could be considered prostitution.
 He stops leaving money for Cindy, and when she demands money on her next visit, he points out that she didn't do any work.
 Angered, she walks out on the job and the relationship.
 Cindy's boss Maxwell demands that Jerry pay Cindy for this last visit, threatening to publicly expose Jerry's fastidious cleaning requests and make Cindy pay for the visit.
 Wanting to avoid trouble, Jerry agrees to pay her.

-George tries to get a nickname at work, T-Bone, by ordering a T-bone steak for lunch and talking about how much he likes T-bones, but a co-worker copies his idea and gets the nickname instead.
+George tries to get a nickname at work, T-Bone, by ordering a T-bone steak for lunch and talking about how much he likes T-bones, but a co-worker makes the same order and gets the nickname instead.
 George tries reasoning with T-Bone to get the nickname.
 When this doesn't work, George throws a fit, yelling, crying, and flailing around with a banana in his hand until T-bone agrees to surrender the nickname.
-However, after witnessing this scene, his coworkers nickname George Koko the monkey.
+However, after witnessing this scene, his coworkers nickname George "Koko" in reference to the gorilla who was taught sign language.
 George hires a woman named Coco as vice president of acquisitions; Kruger states there should not be two Koko/Cocos, and George goes back to being George again, much to his satisfaction.
 However, when Coco mentions her Gammy, Kruger is inspired to give George the nickname "Gammy".